 Final Fantasy VI

-- If you switch party members to the back row, they will take half damage from physical attacks but also deal half damage with their own normal physical attacks.
-This can be very beneficial for characters who primarily rely on other means to deal damage such as Sabin and Edgar.
-Experiment to find other attacks that deal full damage from the back row.
+- Party members in the back row take half damage from most physical attacks but also deal half damage with their own basic attacks.
+It can be worthwhile to stick characters like Edgar who primarily rely on their abilities or spells to deal damage to the back row.
+Certain weapons also deal full damage from either row.

 - If the diagonals in Sabin's blitzes are giving you trouble in the non-mobile versions of the game, you can simply use either of the two adjacent directions and the blitz will still work.
 For example down-down-left will execute AuraBolt/Aura Cannon.

-- Evade is glitched in the SNES and PS1 versions, causing it to do nothing, with Magic Evade governing all evasion instead.
-Amongst other things this means that blindness has no real effect.
-Also if your MEvade goes above 128%, you will take no damage from anything.
+- The Evade stat is glitched in the SNES and PS1 versions, causing it to do nothing, with Magic Evade governing all evasion instead.
+Amongst other things this means that blindness has no real effect and certain pieces of gear are either way worse or way better than they're supposed to be.
 This was fixed in FF6 Advance and the phone/PC versions of the game.

 - The stat listed for each esper (+10% HP, +1 STR, etc.) indicates a small bonus that you'll get when you level up with that esper equipped.
 This can be worth keeping in mind with characters like Sabin whose strongest blitzes are all based on Magic, making Magic-increasing espers particularly useful for him.